abhisheks008/DL-Simplified/Ethnicity Classification of Asian People/Model/README.md

-The same training procedure may be followed with a larger dataset with wider variety of face images of different ethnicities.
+The same training procedure may be followed with ***a larger dataset with wider variety of face images of different ethnicities***.
 Then the models can generalize well on classifying ethnicities of any real-life image with a fairly good and acceptable accuracy.